SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/device-protocols.md

 Under **General**, specify a name for the value and the category under which it will be displayed in the values list.

 Under **Value selection**, specify from where the value should be extracted.
 In the **Start bit** field, indicate where the value information starts and in the **Number of bits** field, indicate the length of the information.
+The maximum value for the number of bits is 32 bits (4 bytes).

 In this example, the "Channel 1 Type" information starts in byte 2 (i.e. start bit = "16") and is 1 byte long (i.e. number of bits = "8").